 Apple goes Hollywood

 Over the years, Apple has enjoyed relationships with some of the top filmmakers in Hollywood.
 In the 1990s, director Spike Lee appeared in an Apple commercial.
-Behind the camera, Apple employed the likes of Spike Jonze, David Fincher and Errol Morris.
+Behind the camera, Apple has employed the likes of Spike Jonze, David Fincher and Errol Morris.

 Siri, on the other hand, still lags behind rivals like Google Assistant and Amazon’s Alexa.
 Apple added new Siri voices in iOS 14.5, and continues to make the virtual assistant sound more human.
 However, the fluid conversation Scorsese has with his phone in this ad still isn’t possible, given Siri’s current state.